frederic-perez/AmE-dictionary/data/dictionary.md

 __chanting__
 __chaos__ :mute:[c~~h~~aos]
 __chaotic__ _adj_ :mega:
+__chap__ _v_ _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
 __chaparral__ _n_ :three: Dense vegetation consisting of stunted trees or bushes.
 __chaperone<sup>1</sup>__ _n_ :three::hammer:
 __chaperone<sup>2</sup>__ _v_